Existence of mASD connections on 4-manifolds with cylindrical ends: Partial compactification---the Taubes boundary

 Let $\Pi': \E' \rightarrow X'_0 \times (0, \lambda_0]$ be the projection to the first two factors.
 Then the assignment $\Psi'(x, \lambda) \defeq (x, \lambda, A(x, \lambda) )$ defines a section of $\Pi'$.
 Just as in Theorem \ref{thm:2}, there is an open neighborhood $\mathcal{U}' \subseteq \E'$ of the image of $\Psi'$ so that the restriction $\Pi' \vert_{\mathcal{U}'}$ is a locally-trivial $\C^m$-fiber bundle over $X'_0 \times (0, \lambda_0]$.
 By construction, the fiber over $(x, \lambda)$ is an open subset of $\rM_{reg}(\mathcal{T}(\eps),A(x, \lambda))$ containing $A(x, \lambda)$.

-\begin{remark} Theorem \ref{thm:exist1} can be viewed as a local version of this fiber bundle construction as follows: Fix a small neighborhood $U_x \subseteq X_0$ around $x$.
+\begin{remark} Here we describe a sense in which Theorem \ref{thm:exist1} can be viewed as a local version of this fiber bundle construction.
+Fix a small neighborhood $U_x \subseteq X_0$ around $x$.
 The gluing procedure of Section \ref{sec:Setupforgluing} identifies this with a small neighborhood of the north pole in $S^4$.
 The standard description \cite[Ch.
-6]{freed-uhlenbeck1} of the $\ASD$ moduli space $\M_1(S^4, \SU(2))$ gives an embedding $S^4 \times (0, \lambda_0] \rightarrow \M_1(S^4, \SU(2))$ with the $S^4$-component specifying the center of mass and $(0, \lambda_0]$ parametrizing the scale of the curvature; here the curvature is concentrating, as $\lambda$ approaches 0, to a Dirac delta measure supported at the center of mass.
+6]{freed-uhlenbeck1} of the $\ASD$ moduli space $\M_1(S^4, \SU(2))$ gives an embedding $S^4 \times (0, \lambda_0] \rightarrow \M_1(S^4, \SU(2))$ with the $S^4$-component specifying the center of mass and $(0, \lambda_0]$ parametrizing the scale of the curvature; here the {energy-density of the} curvature is concentrating, as $\lambda$ approaches 0, to a Dirac delta measure supported at the center of mass.
 Combining these, we have a diffeomorphism

 onto an open set $\mathcal{V}$.
 It follows from this construction that there is a local trivialization of the fiber bundle $\Pi' \vert_{\mathcal{U}'}$ relative to which $\Psi'$ takes the form $(y, \lambda) \mapsto (y, \lambda, \Phi(f(y, \lambda)))$ where $\Phi$ is the map of Theorem \ref{thm:exist1}.
 In fact, by possibly shrinking $U_x$ further, this local trivialization can be taken to be over the full cylinder $U_x \times (0, \lambda_0]$; this due to the fact that the constructions in the proof of Theorem \ref{thm:2} can be taken to be uniform in $\lambda$.
-This construction is exploiting a coupling between the parameter $\lambda$ and the ``scale'' parameter for the concentration of instantons on $E_1 \rightarrow S^4$; see \cite[p.
-323]{donaldson-kronheimer1} for a related discussion. \end{remark}
+This construction is exploiting a coupling between the parameter $\lambda$ and the ``scale'' parameter for the concentration of instantons on $E_1 \rightarrow S^4$; see \cite[p.~323]{donaldson-kronheimer1} for a related discussion. \end{remark}